 Well, when it comes to microwaves, the proof is in the (reheated) pudding – and our expert testers have found that cheaper models can often outperform more expensive ones.

-In fact, in our latest microwaves reviews, four of our recommended models cost under $200, while plenty of pricier high-end machines miss out on a recommendation altogether.
+In fact, in our latest microwaves reviews, three of our recommended models cost under $300, while plenty of pricier high-end machines miss out on a recommendation altogether.

 To test if you truly get what you pay for, our experts (including Fiona Mair, above) compared two budget models from Kmart and Panasonic against premium ones from Smeg and Miele.
 They looked at key criteria including reheating, defrosting, noise and cleaning, and found that you don't have to spend a fortune for a high-performing microwave.
 Here's what they found.